omariosc/TickTalk/README.md

 ## List of Implemented Features

-- Web forms allowing the user to enter data (including client side and server side validation).
+- Web forms allowing the user to enter data (including client side and server-side validation).
 - A database to store information.
 - At least two models.
 - Many-to-many relationship.